SCENE 01 / UNDERWATER CAMERA OPERATORS

 On Location

-Underwater camera operators across Yucatán cenotes, Sea of Cortez Cousteau heritage, Sian Ka'an UNESCO Biosphere, Fox Baja Studios world's-largest ocean tank, San Ignacio gray whales
+Underwater camera operators across Yucatán cenotes, Sea of Cortez Cousteau heritage, Sian Ka'a UNESCO Biosphere, Fox Baja Studios world's-largest ocean tank, San Ignacio gray whales

 Here is how this works in practice.
 We set up underwater camera ops across Mexico's deepest marine and freshwater filming locations through PADI-certified dive cinematographers running RED Komodo, Sony Venice 2, ARRI Alexa Mini LF in Gates, Nauticam, and SeaCam underwater housings rated to 300m.
 Plus DPX deep-water rebreather divers for cenote cave systems.
 The Yucatán Peninsula's freshwater cenotes.
 The list covers Cenote Ik Kil, Suytun, X'keken, Dos Ojos, Gran Cenote, and Cenote Azul.
 Represent the world's most cinematic underground river system, the Sistema Sac Actun (longest underwater cave network on Earth, 376km surveyed).

-On the ground, Sea of Cortez (Baja Sur, Cabo San Lucas to La Paz) — Cousteau's 'world's aquarium' — anchors sea-life sequences with hammerhead aggregations, mobula ray fever events (May–July), and Cabo Pulmo Marine Park reef coverage.
-Sian Ka'an UNESCO Biosphere (Quintana Roo) and El Vizcaíno UNESCO Biosphere (Baja) need SEMARNAT site-level permits.
+Here is what we have to work with.
+On the ground, Sea of Cortez (Baja Sur, Cabo San Lucas to La Paz).
+Cousteau's 'world's aquarium' — anchors sea-life sequences with hammerhead aggregations, mobula ray fever events (May–July), and Cabo Pulmo Marine Park reef coverage.
+Sian Ka'a UNESCO Biosphere (Quintana Roo) and El Vizcaíno UNESCO Biosphere (Baja) need SEMARNAT site-level permits.

-On the ground, Whale work in San Ignacio Lagoon (Baja Sur) covers the gray whale January–March migration window — Eschrichtius robustus mother-calf approach behavior unique on Earth.
-SEMARNAT and CONANP issue protected-area filming permits; INM handles dive-crew work visas; ATA carnet (SAT/Aduanas) covers housing customs.
+Here is the layout.
+On the ground, Whale work in San Ignacio Lagoon (Baja Sur) covers the gray whale January–March migration window.
+Eschrichtius robustus mother-calf way behavior unique on Earth.
+SEMARNAT and CONANP issue covered-area filming permits.
+INM handles dive-crew work visas.
+ATA carnet (SAT/Aduanas) covers housing customs.
 Mexican underwater operator hubs: Cenote Divers Tulum, Diveritage Cozumel, Eco Colors Cancún, plus UNAM Marine Science Institute scientific partners.

 FAQ